davidcarslaw/deweather/README.md

 ### Plot two-way interactions

 It can be very useful to plot important two-way interactions.
 In this example the interaction between `ws` and `air_temp` is considered.
+The plot shows that NO<sub>2</sub> tends to be high when the wind speed is low and the temperature is low i.e. stable atmospheric conditions.
+Also NO<sub>2</sub> tends to be high when the temperature is high, which is most likely due to more O<sub>3</sub> available to convert NO to NO<sub>2</sub>.
+In fact, background O<sub>3</sub> would probably be a useful covariate to add to the model.

 ``` r
 plot2Way(dw_model = mod_no2, variable = c("ws", "air_temp"))